 The primary focus of the current study was to evaluate the level of reinforcement provided by composite materials in repairing dented pipelines.
 The most basic method of assessment is to compare how many cycles to failure occurred for each respective dent type and repair system.
 Additional insights are gained in evaluating the strain gages that measured strains in the dented regions of the pipe.
 Table 1 provides that dent depth data for the unrepaired dents.
-Note that a significant level of rerounding occurs after what was initially a dent depth equal to 15% of the pipe's outside diameter.
+Note that a significant level of rerounding occurs.
+What was initially a dent depth equal to 15% of the pipe's outside diameter is reduced to something on the order of 5%.
 The sections that follow provide details on the measured cycles to failure and the strain gage data that were captured for the 6 unrepaired dents and the 42 dents repaired using 7 different composite repair systems.